HEASARC/sciserver_cookbooks/analysis-ixpe-example.md

 The location of the calibration files can be obtained through the `hsp.quzcif` tool.
 Type in `hsp.quzcif?` to get more information on this function.

 Note that the output of the `hsp.quzcif` gives the path to more than one file.
 This is because there are 3 sets of response files, corresponding to the different weighting schemes.

-- For the 'NEFF' weighting, use 'alpha07_02'.
+- For the 'NEFF' weighting, use 'alpha07_`vv`'.
-- For the 'SIMPLE' weighting, use 'alpha075simple_02'.
+- For the 'SIMPLE' weighting, use 'alpha075simple_`vv`'.
-- For the 'UNWEIGHTED' version, use '20170101_02'.
+- For the 'UNWEIGHTED' version, use '20170101_`vv`'.

+Where `vv` is the version number of the response files.
+The use of the latest version of the files is recommended.

+In following, we use `vv = 02` for the RMF and `vv = 03` for the ARF and MRF.

 ```python
 # hsp.quzcif?